shx2/merethread/README.rst

     - Can be cancelled (cleanly) by calling its ``TaskThread.cancel()`` method.

+- ``ExpiringTaskThread``: A thread which is meant to run for a predefined duration and exit.

 - ``FunctionThread``: A specialized ``TaskThread`` which runs a caller-provided ``target`` function (similar to the standard ``Thread`` ``target`` arguemnt).

     - This class is provided for convenience.
 It is not a well-behaved thread.
     - Cancelling a ``FunctionThread`` can only be done before it starts running.
     - You should prefer subclassing ``TaskThread`` instead of using a ``FunctionThread`` when